 To give your child the best chance at success, our test-taking tips cover both general strategies and strategies specific to certain topics.

 Your child will learn how to approach multiple choice questions, even ones that are two parts.
-Tests want to see answers and evidence, so we offer tips to make this a success.
+Tests want to see answers and evidence, so we offer tips that can help lead to success.

-Our goal is to get your child performing at his or her best during tests… What better way to do this than to offer full-length tests that replicate the experience of taking a standardized test?
+Our goal is to get your child performing at his or her best during tests, and what better way to do this than to offer full-length tests that replicate the experience of taking a standardized test?

-Instead of our normal homework worksheets that are split into 3-4 days, the practice tests are one full-length item.
-(Don’t worry – if you still want to split it up into days, we indicate when to stop and take a break!)
+Instead of our normal homework, students will complete practice tests instead.
+(Don’t worry – we indicate when to stop and take a break!)

-Students being familiar with the overall experience of taking a test can be immensely helpful when the time for testing actually comes.
+Being familiar with the overall experience of taking a test can be immensely helpful for students when the time for testing actually comes.
 Preparing for Tests material can help students to feel prepared, know what to expect, and avoid some test anxiety.

 Review and Reinforcement of Previous Material

 Within the context of the standardized practice tests, A Grade Ahead students also review lessons that they have learned both in school and at A Grade Ahead.
-It’s an ideal time to gauge if a student has retained these lessons or if perhaps they need to revisit a topic or two that might have escaped them.
+It’s an ideal time to gauge if a student has retained these lessons or if perhaps they need to revisit a topic or two in which they need a refresher.

 We find that A Grade Ahead’s Preparing for Tests month is a critical part of our program.
 Our students gain confidence in their skills, become familiar with the format of standardized tests, and are able to achieve the highest scores they can.

-One of our parents in Dublin, Ohio attributed our preparation to helping her son.
-On a recent parent survey, she said,
+One of our parents in Central Ohio attributed our preparation to helping her son.
+On a parent survey, she said,

 “A Grade Ahead has helped my son achieve above average scores on his state standardized testing.” -M.A.